ghidraninja/game-and-watch-backup/README.md

 # Game and Watch Backup and Restore tools

 This repository contains pre-built tools for backing up & restoring the original Game and Watch firmware.
+Both the Mario and Zelda variants are supported.

 What you'll need:
 - A Game & Watch in original state